-Bacone College currently has residence halls available for student use: Isaac McCoy Hall, Alexander Posey Hall, and two apartment style halls.
+Bacone College currently has residence halls available for student use: Isaac McCoy Hall, and two apartment style halls.
 Room and Board rates are detailed in the fees section of this catalog.
-The housing office is located at the Palmer Center.
+The housing office is located at Palmer Center.

-Students are required to have a Bacone College Student I.D.
-Card regardless of residency status..
 The cards may also be utilized to obtain student discounts at various businesses throughout the city.

 Residential life is one of the many ways that our students become an active part of the campus community.
-The residential life experience is available to those students who meet residency requirements on a space-available basis; some scholarships require full time residency on campus for continued award.
+The residential life experience is available to those students who meet residency requirements on a space-available basis; some awards require full time residency on campus award.